Skip to main content

 That arrangement no longer exists.

-Under CARM, every importer who wants to participate in the Release Prior to Payment (RPP) program must post their own financial security.
-Your customs broker’s bond no longer covers you.
-This applies regardless of your import volume — whether you bring in one shipment a year or one hundred shipments a week.
+Under CARM, importers that want to participate in the Release Prior to Payment (RPP) program must post their own financial security.
+Your customs broker’s RPP security no longer covers your commercial imports.

 RPP is what allows your goods to be released from the border before you pay duties and taxes.
-Without RPP, CBSA holds your goods at the port of entry until full payment is received.
+Without RPP, importers generally need to complete a C-type CAD and pay duties and taxes before release.
 For most commercial importers, losing RPP means:

 • Shipments stuck at the border waiting for payment processing